delorum/simple-net/README.md

 `message` is of type `State`.
 See https://github.com/dunnololda/simple-net/blob/master/src/main/scala/com/github/dunnololda/simplenet/State.scala to learn more about this class.

+If the port we are trying to bind on is busy, server tries to bind on any port higher then that until it found a free one.

 There is [JSONParser](https://github.com/dunnololda/simple-net/blob/master/src/main/scala/com/github/dunnololda/simplenet/JSONParser.scala)
 class to parse strings in json format to `State`.
 While sending